seqeralabs/tower-cli/USAGE.md

     https://tower.nf/user/abhinav/watch/2XDXxX0vCX8xhx
 ```

-> **NOTE**: Platform CLI users are bound to the same user permissions that apply in the platform UI.
+> **Note**: CLI users are bound to the same user permissions that apply in the Platform UI.
 Launch users can launch pre-configured pipelines in the workspaces they have access to, but they cannot add or run new pipelines.

-In the above command:
+In the command above:

 - Pipeline level parameters are defined within the `custom_rnaseq_params.yaml` file
 - Other parameters such as `--profile` and `--revision` can also be specified
-- A non-primary Compute Environment has been used to launch the pipeline
+- A non-primary compute environment has been used to launch the pipeline

 ## Workspaces

-Workspaces provide the context in which a user operates, i.e. to launch workflow executions, define the available resources and to manage who can access/operate on those resources.
-Workspaces are composed of Pipelines, Runs, Actions, Datasets, Compute Environments and Credentials.
-Access permissions are controlled through Participants, Collaborators, and Teams.
+Workspaces provide the context in which a user launches workflow executions, defines the available resources, and manages who can access those resources.
+Workspaces contain pipelines, runs, actions, datasets, compute environments, and credentials.
+Access permissions are controlled with participants, collaborators, and teams.

 Comprehensive details about [Users and Workspaces](https://help.tower.nf/22.1/orgs-and-teams/overview/) are available in the Tower Usage docs.

-> **NOTE**: This section assumes that you already have access to an organization within Tower.
+> **Note**: This section assumes that you already have access to an organization in Seqera Platform.

-### Creating Workspaces
+### Create a workspace

-In the example below, we create a shared Workspace which can be used for sharing Pipelines across other private Workspaces.
+In the example below, we create a shared workspace to be used for sharing pipelines with other private workspaces.
 Please refer to the Tower usage docs for detailed information about [shared Workspaces](https://help.tower.nf/22.1/orgs-and-teams/shared-workspaces/).

 ```console
 $ tw workspaces add --name=shared-workspace --full-name=shared-workspace-for-all  --org=my-tower-org --visibility=SHARED